Economic inequality: Economic development

 Economist Simon Kuznets argued that levels of economic inequality are in large part the result of stages of development.
-According to Kuznets, countries with low levels of development have relatively equal distributions of wealth.
-In the early stages, individual sectors or industries are developed first, which leads to an unequal distribution of income and wealth, resulting in growing inequality within a country.
+According to the Kuznets curve, countries with low levels of development have relatively equal distributions of wealth.
+In the early stages, individual sectors or industries develop first, leading to an unequal distribution of income and wealth and growing inequality within a country.
 As the economy progresses and development takes place in more economic sectors, eventually attracting more workers, economic inequality decreases.
 Although the Kuznets curve described the development of inequality well at the time of its publication, there is now a growing number of critical voices questioning the link between inequality and development.

 Wealth concentration

 Wealth concentration is the process by which, under certain conditions, newly created wealth concentrates in the possession of already-wealthy individuals or entities.
-Accordingly, those who already hold wealth have the means to invest in new sources of creating wealth or to otherwise leverage the accumulation of wealth, and thus they are the beneficiaries of the new wealth.
+Accordingly, those who already hold wealth have the means to invest in new sources of wealth creation or otherwise leverage their accumulated wealth, and thus they are the beneficiaries of the new wealth.
 Over time, wealth concentration can significantly contribute to the persistence of inequality within society.

-Thomas Piketty in his book Capital in the Twenty-First Century argues that the fundamental force for divergence is the usually greater return of capital (r) than economic growth (g), and that larger fortunes generate higher returns.
+Thomas Piketty in his book Capital in the Twenty-First Century argues that the fundamental force for divergence is the usually greater return of capital ($r$—wealth, assets, etc.) than economic growth ($g$) and that larger fortunes generate higher returns.
+He claims that capitalism naturally tends towards wealth concentration unless counterbalanced, with slower economic growth making the problem worse because wealth still compounds even when the broader economy (and thus wages) slows.

 Rent seeking

-Economist Joseph Stiglitz argues that rather than explaining concentrations of wealth and income, market forces should serve as a brake on such concentration, which may better be explained by the non-market force known as "rent-seeking".
-While the market will bid up compensation for rare and desired skills to reward wealth creation, greater productivity, etc., it will also prevent successful entrepreneurs from earning excess profits by fostering competition to cut prices, profits and large compensation.
+Economist Joseph Stiglitz argues that, rather than explaining concentrations of wealth and income, market forces should serve as a brake on such concentrations, which are better explained by the non-market force known as "rent-seeking".
+While the market will bid up compensation for rare and desired skills to reward wealth creation, greater productivity, etc., it will also prevent successful entrepreneurs from earning excess profits by fostering competition that cuts prices, profits, and large compensation.
 A better explainer of growing inequality, according to Stiglitz, is the use of political power generated by wealth by certain groups to shape government policies financially beneficial to them.
 This process, known to economists as rent-seeking, brings income not from creation of wealth but from "grabbing a larger share of the wealth that would otherwise have been produced without their effort".